 - Construct a way of categorising the different foods and/or information contained in food labels eg, foods high/low in salt (sodium)/sugar/fat etc. Discuss the importance of having nutritional information displayed on food packaging.

 - Compare similar foods.
 Investigate which one has more fibre, fat, sugar, salt, calories.
-Discuss / debate which is the healthier option.
+Discuss/debate which one is the healthier option.
 Consider the validity and reliability of nutritional information eg, foods that claim to have ‘no added sugars’ – but actually have high levels of fat.

-- Investigate traffic light food labelling – discuss the pros and cons of this type of food labelling.
+- Investigate traffic light food labeling – discuss the pros and cons of this type of food labeling.